Child sexual abuse: Early writings

-Public concern
+In society

 Child sexual abuse became a public issue in the 1970s and 1980s.
 Prior to this point in time, sexual abuse remained rather secretive and socially unspeakable.
 Studies on child molestation were nonexistent until the 1920s and the first national estimate of the number of child sexual abuse cases was published in 1948.
 By 1968 44 out of 50 U.S. states had enacted mandatory laws that required physicians to report cases of suspicious child abuse.
 Legal action began to become more prevalent in the 1970s with the enactment of the Child Abuse Prevention and Treatment Act in 1974 in conjunction with the creation of the National Center for Child Abuse and Neglect.
 Since the creation of the Child Abuse and Treatment Act, reported child abuse cases have increased dramatically.
 Finally, the National Abuse Coalition was created in 1979 to create pressure in congress to create more sexual abuse laws.

 Second wave feminism brought greater awareness of child sexual abuse and violence against women, and made them public, political issues.
 Judith Lewis Herman, Harvard professor of psychiatry, wrote the first book ever on father-daughter incest when she discovered during her medical residency that a large number of the women she was seeing had been victims of father-daughter incest.
 Herman notes that her approach to her clinical experience grew out of her involvement in the civil rights movement.
 Her second book Trauma and Recovery coined the term complex post-traumatic stress disorder and included child sexual abuse as a cause.

 In 1986, Congress passed the Child Abuse Victims' Rights Act, giving children a civil claim in sexual abuse cases.
 The number of laws created in the 1980s and 1990s began to create greater prosecution and detection of child sexual abusers.
 During the 1970s a large transition began in the legislature related to child sexual abuse.
 Megan's Law which was enacted in 1996 gives the public access to knowledge of sex offenders nationwide.

 Anne Hastings described these changes in attitudes towards child sexual abuse as "the beginning of one of history's largest social revolutions."